ArchipelagoMW/Archipelago/README.md

  * When an error is generated due to a broken .yaml file, it now mentions in the error trace which file, line and character is the culprit
  * Option for progressive items, allowing you to turn them off (see easy.yaml for more info)
  * Rom-Option for extendedmsu (see easy.yaml for more info)
- * Option for "clock_mode"
+ * Option for "timer"
  * Supports new Meta-Mystery mode.
-Read meta.yaml for details.
+Read [meta.yaml](https://github.com/Berserker66/MultiWorld-Utilities/blob/master/meta.yaml) for details.
+ * Added `dungeonssimple` and `dungeonsfull` ER modes

 MultiClient.py
  * Awaits a Qusb2snes connection when started, latching on when available